 Mid-range: The Marriott Cancun Resort is located on the beach and features everything you need for a Cancun getaway.

 Budget: ibis Cancun Centro is an affordable hotel near the casino.

 If you're booking a trip from Merida:

 Luxury: Casa Lecanda is very small with only seven guestrooms but it truly makes you feel like you're living the island life.

 Mid-range: The Hyatt Regency is located in the city center and features a modern look for a great price.

 Budget: The Hilton Garden Inn is a super affordable household name.

 What is it?
 Constructed between 1922 and 1931, Christ the Redeemer is a 98-foot-tall Art Deco statue erected at the peak of the Corcovado Mountain.
-It was created by a Polish-French sculptor named Paul Landowski and built by Heitor da Silva Coasta and Albert Caquot—the former a Brazilian engineer and the latter a French engineer.
+It was created by a Polish-French sculptor named Paul Landowski and built by Brazilian engineer Heitor da Silva Coasta and French engineer Albert Caquot.
 The face was created by Gheorghe Leonida.
 The statue is made of soapstone and reinforced concrete, and today, it is known as a cultural icon and a worldwide symbol of Christianity.